Mehdi-ehsani/Mehdi-ehsani/README.md

 # Hi there, I'm Metti 👋

-I'm a front-end developer who loves creating beautiful and interactive web applications.
-I have experience with HTML, CSS, JavaScript,TypeScript, React.js, and Tailwind CSS.
-I'm currently learning Next.js to build fast and scalable web apps.
-My goal is to become a full-stack developer and work in a professional team.
+I'm a Front-End Developer passionate about building modern, scalable, and user-friendly web applications.
+I specialize in React.js, Next.js, TypeScript, and Tailwind CSS, with experience developing production-ready applications using modern frontend technologies and best practices.

+I have experience working in professional teams as a Front-End Developer and Front-End Team Lead, collaborating with designers, backend developers, and other team members to deliver high-quality products.

+My focus is on creating clean, maintainable, and performant code while building interactive user experiences.
+I'm familiar with tools and technologies such as React Query, Redux Toolkit, Zustand, React Hook Form, Zod, REST APIs, and modern development workflows including Git, Docker, CI/CD, and testing.

+Currently, I'm expanding my knowledge toward full-stack development by learning backend technologies and improving my understanding of scalable application architecture.

+My goal is to continue growing as a software engineer and contribute to impactful products in professional development teams.

 ## 🏆 GitHub Trophies
 ![](https://github-profile-trophy.vercel.app/?username=mehdi-ehsani&theme=flat&no-frame=false&no-bg=false&margin-w=4)